Risk is Your Business – Maybe

 Rather, the difference has to do with risk.

 When considering any aspects of a business, risk has to be a major factor.
 There are inherent issues in every single industry.
-Crops fail, lease terms go up too high so a company has to move, or tariffs or even a war make importing less reliable.
+Crops fail, lease terms go up too high so a company has to move.
+Or tariffs or even a war or pandemic make importing less reliable.

 But some businesses are considered to be risky by their very nature.
 And this is the case even if everything else goes off like a hitch and the business is prospering.
 Risk is inherent within these business types.
 Therefore, even if your business doesn’t feel risky, it might be anyway.